1982 Stanley Cup playoffs: (P1) New York Islanders vs. (A4) Quebec Nordiques

 This was the first playoff series meeting between these two teams.

 Clarence Campbell Conference final

 (N4) Chicago Black Hawks vs. (S2) Vancouver Canucks

 This was the first playoff series meeting between these two teams.

-Canucks coach Roger Neilson was tossed out of game 2 for holding up a white towel on a hockey stick as a form of protest.
+Canucks coach Roger Neilson was tossed out of game two for holding up a white towel on a hockey stick as a form of protest.
 He was ejected from the game along with two players but the protest began the Canucks Towel Power tradition that still exists to this day and has since been copied by other teams.

-Stanley Cup Finals
+Stanley Cup Final

 This was the second playoff meeting between these two teams.
 New York won the only previous meeting in a two-game sweep in the 1976 Preliminary Round.

-In the Stanley Cup Finals, the Cinderella run of the Vancouver Canucks came to an end with a four-game sweep by the Islanders, winning their third consecutive Stanley Cup.
+In the Stanley Cup Final, the Cinderella run of the Vancouver Canucks came to an end with a four-game sweep by the Islanders, winning their third consecutive Stanley Cup.